dxAdam/Compilers/README.md

 See syntax_analysis/readme.txt

 ## code_gen
 Code generation from syntax analysis parse tree.

+The program accepts a C-minus file as input and outputs x86 assembly code.

 See code_gen/readme.txt